 - 1.1.
 The purpose of the report is to request funding to accelerate and extend the Accommodation Repurposing Programme to deliver up to 75 Affordable housing units per year over a 5 year programme. - 1.2.
 The Torbay Housing Delivery Plan, finalised in August 2024, (and provided at Appendix 1) included the establishment of an Accommodation Repurposing Project targeted to deliver 14 to 36 new homes for social rent within 3-years and in excess of 50 such homes within 5-years. - 1.3.
 The Head of Strategic Housing & Delivery brought a paper to Cabinet in September 2024, seeking approval to acquire and enter purchase contracts for the delivery of social housing at the former Brampton Court Hotel, Torquay (then referred to as 'Scheme 1').
 The timing of this transaction and the associated governance took place relatively soon after the General Election, which resulted in a temporary pause in allocations of social housing grant from Homes England, whilst the government established their immediate delivery priorities.
 Whist there was a degree of confidence about the ability to fund the specific first scheme, it was not possible at that time to accurately predict the wider opportunities for an expanded programme.
 It should also be noted that a second site has now been secured for redevelopment at the former Seabury Hotel, Torquay, with officers currently working to establish the most viable form of delivery for the site. - 1.4.
 The September 2024 decision instructed the Head of Strategic Housing & Delivery to bring a further report back to cabinet at such time as there was sufficient confidence about Torbay Council's ability to fund a long term scheme. - 1.5.
-An increased and extended social housing grant programme has now been published by government.
-With Homes England graph and secure for Brampton Court (and a
+An increased and extended social housing grant programme has now been published by government, With the funding now secure for Brampton Court (and greater understanding

-- greater understanding on the likely future grant requirements) it is now possible to progress decision making for a long term scheme. - 1.6.
-The Housing Delivery Team have a designed a programme and funding proposal that can sustainably deliver a large number of homes on brownfield sites to help contribute to the requirements of the emerging Torbay Local Plan and the increased housing target that has been given to the Local Planning Authority. - 1.7.
-This paper outlines a proposal for £20m of ring-fenced prudential borrowing, specifically to deliver this programme as set out.
+- on the likely future requirements to secure grant in the coming years) it is now possible to progress decision making for a long term scheme. - 1.6.
+The Housing Delivery Team have a designed a programme and funding proposal that can sustainably deliver a large number of homes on brownfield sites to help contribute to the requirements of the emerging Torbay Local Plan and the increased housing target that has been given to the Local Planning Authority.
+The paper outlines a proposal for £20m of ringfenced prudential borrowing, specifically to deliver this programme as set out in the paper. - 1.7.
 Projects will be submitted to Cabinet to approve Full Business Cases.